EndPointCorp/lg_ros_nodes/lg_activity/README.md

 ### tracker.py

 Tracker is a configurable ROS node that initializes activity tracking mechanisms.
-In general it parses the `sources_string` parameter that tells it which ROS topics are emitting user input devices messages.
+In general it parses the `activity_sources` parameter that tells it which ROS topics are emitting user input devices messages.
 It needs to know the message type that it should use to subscribe to the topic as well as what should be extracted from user input device message